yagna11/Multi-Timer/README.md

-# Simultaneous Timers
+# Multi-Timer

-A simple webapp that allows user to set multiple timers at once.
+A simple web app that allows users to set multiple timers at once.
 The user can set any number of simultaneously running timers.

 #### User features
 - User can set multiple timers that run simultaneously